 Thanks for checking out my e-Rewards review.
-One of the most frequent questions when it comes to making money online is related to doing paid surveys.
+One of the most frequent questions I get when it comes to making money online is related to doing paid surveys.
 If you're looking for extra money because a health issue is keeping you at home or you've got young children to look after, online surveys can be helpful.

-In this e-Rewards review I'll explain how it works, what you can expect, and of course... is e-Rewards legitimate or simply another online scam?
+So, in this e-Rewards review I'll explain how it works, what you can expect, and of course... is e-Rewards legitimate or simply another online scam?

 Please note, I am not a member or an affiliate for e-Rewards.
 This review has been researched with information and/or testimonials that are available online in the public domain.
-Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+Any recommendations and/or conclusions are strictly opinions and may not apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is e-Rewards?

 e-Rewards, also referred to as e-Rewards Opinion Panel, is a market research company that rewards participants for taking paid surveys and sharing their thoughts and opinions online.

 Founded in 1999 and based out of Texas, e-Rewards is owned by Research Now Group and is among one of the older survey sites online today.

-As a way to generate extra income, paid surveys and market research companies like e-Rewards are growing more popular by the day, but not all survey sites are worth your time… and e-Rewards has some significant issues you should be aware of.
+As a way to generate extra income, paid surveys and market research companies like e-Rewards are growing more popular by the day, but it's true...not all survey sites are worth your time, and e-Rewards has some significant issues you should be aware of.

 How Does e-Rewards Work?

-Like many paid survey sites such as Opinion Outpost and Vindale Research, e-Rewards works together with big brands such Best Buy and Twitter who are willing to spend their money for your opinions and feedback.
+Like many paid survey sites such as Opinion Outpost and Vindale Research, e-Rewards works together with big brands such as Best Buy and Twitter who are willing to spend their money for your opinions and feedback.

 In reality though, the process is not so easy…

-First, e-Rewards is an invite only site, so to join, you’ll need to be asked by one of their partner companies (Best Buy or Twitter as examples).
+The e-Rewards Opinion Panel program is an invite only site, so to join, you’ll need to be asked by one of their partner companies (Best Buy or Twitter as examples).